glueckpress/_bar/README.md

 ## Description
 **This is not a plugin for multilingual WordPress, translating content and the like!**

-In order to switch your site’s language, you would usually need to navigate to _wp-admin/option-general.php_ and pick one of your previously installed translations (or a new one even) from the dropdown menu labelled __Site Language__.
+In order to switch your site’s language, you would usually need to navigate to _wp-admin/option-general.php_ and pick one of your previously installed translations (or a new one even) from the dropdown menu _Site Language_.
 When saving your selection, the page would reload and you would see your WordPress admin in said language.

 This plugin simply provides a shortcut for all of the above.

 After having activated the plugin, you’ll see a new menu item _Site Language_ in your admin bar.
 Its submenu will list all core translations you have previously installed.
 (It will not offer you the option to install a new one.)

 **Clicking on a language link will update the site language option and reload the current page.
-Voilá, site language updated.**
+Voilá, site language updated!** :boom:

 ### Languages